-The proposed budget represents a continuation of direction from prior years to focus effort to increase the service levels provided by NapaSan.
-There are no significant changes in the operating budget, but the 10-year capital program shows a continuation of the increased investment in sewer rehabilitation and inflow & infiltration projects begun in FY 2016/17.
+The proposed budget represents a proactive approach in preparing for anticipated revenue reductions and increased expenses for the upcoming two years.
+Service levels provided by NapaSan have been adjusted to cut costs but will still meet health and safety guidelines for its customers as well as for its employees.
+The 10-year capital program has been reduced from prior year but still shows a continuation of the increased investment in sewer rehabilitation and inflow & infiltration projects begun in FY 2016/17.
 The budget also allocates resources toward activities that implement the goals and objectives established by the Board of Directors in its Strategic Plan, updated in May 2019, including maintaining a focus on quality customer service, preventive maintenance, and investments in staff and infrastructure that improve efficiency, effectiveness and safety.